NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Persistent Creation.md

 **Prerequisites** Halcyon Speaker Dedication
 * * *
-You can cast [[Spells/Creation|Creation]] as an innate spell at will, choosing whether it is arcane or primal each time.
+You can cast [[Creation|Creation]] as an innate spell at will, choosing whether it is arcane or primal each time.
 The created object lasts until you spend 1 hour not within its immediate vicinity or until it is destroyed.
 Such objects are called persistent creations.
 If you cast _creation_ again, any persistent creation you previously created with the spell immediately disintegrates.

 *Source: Pathfinder Lost Omens: Character Guide*
 *OGL*